LLNL/Silo/docs/Chapter2-Section1.md

   Indeed, in order to use a specific `VFD` (see "DBCreate" on page 2-48) in HDF5, it is necessary to pass the specific `DB_HDF5_XXX` argument in this call or to set the unknown driver priorities such that whatever specific HDF5 VFD(s) are desired are tried first before falling back to other, perhaps less desirable ones.

   The `mode` parameter allows a user to append to an existing Silo file.
-  If a file is `DBOpen`'ed with a `mode` of `DB_APPEND`, the file will support write operations as well as read operations.
+  If a file is DBOpen'ed with a `mode` of DB_APPEND, the file will support write operations as well as read operations.

 ---